This post may contain affiliate links. Please read our disclosure policy.

 - 1/8 teaspoon baking powder

-- Separate the eggs, placing the yolk in one bowl and the white in another.
+- Separate the Egg: Place the yolk in one bowl and the white in another.

-- Using a hand mixer or large whisk, whip the egg white until foamy.
-Add 1/2 tablespoon sugar and beat until glossy.
+- Whip Egg White: Using a hand mixer or large whisk, whip the egg white until foamy.
+Add 1/2 tablespoon of sugar and continue to beat until the mixture is glossy.

-- In a separate bowl, whip the egg yolk and 2 tablespoons sugar.
+- Whip Egg Yolk: In a separate bowl, whip the egg yolk with 2 tablespoons of sugar until thick and pale.

-- Fold in 1/2 of the egg whites; then, fold in the flour and baking powder.
+- Combine Mixtures: Gently fold in half of the egg whites into the egg yolk mixture.
+Then, fold in the flour and baking powder.

-- Fold in the rest of the egg whites.
+- Fold in Remaining Egg Whites: Carefully fold in the rest of the egg whites until fully combined.

-- Fill a piping bag fitted with a large round tip or use a medium-sized plastic bag with the tip cut off and pipe the batter in 3-inch long lines about 1-inch apart on a small baking sheet.
+- Pipe the Batter: Fill a piping bag fitted with a large round tip, or use a medium-sized plastic bag with the tip cut off.
+Pipe the batter into 3-inch long lines about 1 inch apart on a small baking sheet.

 Nutrition